Benalla-Aiman/monty/README.md

-# monty
-ALX team project
+this team project for ALX training